Shara-Sh/Shara-Sh/README.md

 - Designing: Creating visually appealing designs that not only look great but also enhance user experiences is something I'm genuinely passionate about.

 ## Skills
-- Intermediate Skills: Proficient in Python, HTML, CSS, and JavaScript, enabling me to create interactive and dynamic web applications.
+- Intermediate Skills: Proficient in Python, HTML, CSS, JavaScript, React, and TypeScript, enabling me to create interactive and dynamic web applications.
-- Beginner Skills: I'm in the early stages of mastering PHP and SQL Server, aiming to further broaden my skill set.
 - Version Control: I'm familiar with Git and GitHub, which helps me collaborate effectively and track changes in my projects.

 Feel free to connect with me via [email](sharashahverdian@gmail.com).